Battle of Gettysburg: Day Three - Triumph and Tragedy

 At approximately 1:07 p.m., nearly 150 Confederate guns opened fire, targeting a copse of umbrella-shaped trees on Cemetery Ridge.
 This was the target that Lee had selected for the infantry assault.
 For the attacking force to be successful, the Rebel artillery would have to do great damage to the Union guns and soldiers defending the center.
 For some two hours on that day of ninety-degree heat, more than 250 cannons across both sides exchanged thunderous blows of fire.
 As one Union officer in the thick of the action described it, “To say that it was like a summer storm, with the crash of thunder, the glare of lightning, the shrieking of the wind, and the clatter of hailstones, would be weak.”

 The artillery bombardment was so intense that even some people in the Pittsburg area, 150 miles to the west, could hear the cacophony of destruction at Gettysburg.
 With so much smoke from the guns clouding the battlefield, it became difficult for the Confederate artillerymen to get a clear view of the target.
 Most of the Rebel gunners fired too high, and while their shells caused havoc in the Union rear, the Federal troops and artillery along the center largely avoided major harm.
-In an effort to conserve ammunition for the upcoming infantry assault and to convince the enemy that they had disabled the Federal guns, the Union Chief of artillery, Brigadier General Henry J. Hunt, ordered his side to cease firing and even had some batteries withdrawn.
+In an effort to conserve ammunition for the upcoming infantry assault, the Union Chief of artillery, Brigadier General Henry J. Hunt, ordered his side to cease firing back during the Confederate bombardment.
+To convince the enemy that they had disabled the Federal guns, Hunt even had some batteries withdrawn.
 The ruse would have devastating consequences for the Rebels.
 When the sea of Confederate gray and butternut brown flowed toward the Union center, waves of Rebels would crash into a death-dealing wall of fire.

 The copse of trees along the Union center today at Gettysburg National Military Park.
 (Photo Credit: Joe Archino)